theJYC/jinyoungch0i.github.io/journey/_posts/2021-02-25-on-iteration.markdown

 That said, I'm pleased to share that I've found an [online community](https://groupsforlearning.com/){:target="_blank"} that has been pivotal in my pursuit of cohort-based learning and accountability systems.

+Yesterday we performed our 4th weekly standup ('standups' are a type of meeting structure that is regularly practiced in engineering teams), and I feel propelled to share my gratitude for this community.

 It's early in its development and it's far from a silver bullet solution.
-But it really exemplifies the notion that the internet is a wonderful place where you can always find like-minded folks who are keen on complementing the direction you're headed.
+But it really exemplifies the notion that the internet is a wonderful place where you can always find like-minded folks who are keen on sharing the direction you're headed.

-Yesterday we performed our 4th weekly standup ('standups' are a type of meeting structure that is regularly practiced in engineering teams), and I feel propelled to share my gratitude for this community.

 There are only four real active members as of now, yet it feels great to have a tight-knit tribe with whom I feel a lot less lonely and lost in this often-times overwhelming endeavour.